Azure/logicapps/github-sample/README.md

 1. Create the operation that uses the connection you want to generate
    - Similar to [steps 4 to 9 above](#recreate-the-operation-using-the-connection)
 1. Now that the `connections.json` file has been created for you, you can just update your real workflow file to reference the connection.
-For example with `ExampleWorkflow`, you would update `host.connection.referenceName` to match the name of the connection that was created inside the `connections.json` file.
+For example with `starterworkflow`, you would update `host.connection.referenceName` to match the name of the connection that was created inside the `connections.json` file.

 After you complete either one of the above steps, a `connection.json` file will be generated and the `local.settings.json` file should be updated to contain the key for the blob connection.